vilhelmbergsoe/site/blog/neural-networks.md

 $$

-Now that we know how each parameter in our neural net influences the loss, we just need to figure out how to optimise our network to minimise the loss.
+Now that we know how each parameter in our neural net influences the loss, we just need to figure out how to optimize our network to minimise the loss.
 Luckily, there is a simple and effective way of doing that as we've already done the hard part.

-## Gradient descent and optimisation
+## Gradient descent and optimization

-The gradients we calculated are used in optimisation algorithms to adjust randomly initialised parameters, the weights and biases, in a neural network with the aim of minimising the loss function.
+The gradients we calculated are used in optimization algorithms to adjust randomly initialised parameters, the weights and biases, in a neural network with the aim of minimising the loss function.